Models Servings

 Execution log

-In the Execution Log tab, you can view the logs related to the operations and activities of the selected model serving.
+In the Execution Log tab, you can view the logs related to the operations and activities of the selected model serving container.

 Events